Challenger Simulated Space Mission

 Designed in cooperation with NASA, the Challenger Center is an interactive educational program, using the excitement of space flight simulation to inspire students.
 As students participate in one of three mission scenarios, they apply math, science, technology, and language arts to solve real-life challenges, raising their expectation of success and inspiring them to reach for the stars.
 Mission fee includes classroom curriculum for pre-mission preparation, a 2 ½ hour simulated mission for 16-32 students, and post-mission classroom activities.
-All teachers attending their first Challenger Mission must attend a complimentary half-day training workshop prior to bringing students to the program.

 "I’ve had a great time thanks to you!
 This is probably the best space field trip I’ve ever had.
 I enjoyed doing tests and answering tests.
 I learned that the average response visually is .1 - .7 seconds and much more." – Justin, 5th grader, 2016

 CHOOSE YOUR MISSION:

 Comet Halley is returning to our part of the solar system in 2061.
 A team of astronauts construct a probe, plot an intercept course, and navigate the spacecraft in search of the comet.
 The objective is to launch the probe through the comet’s tail, and collect data for research.